nsh87/shinyVM/README.md

 To shutdown the server execute `vagrant halt`.
 This will stop the VM.
 To boot the server again execute `vagrant up`.
 You do not need to execute `fab vagrant setup_vagrant` if the process completed successfully earlier.

+If things do not run as expected see the Troubleshooting section below.
+Remember that you can destroy and reinitiate your VM and run `fab vagrant setup_vagrant` as many times as you want if the process is interrupted.
 Creating Apps
 -------------
 During the setup process, the Shiny Server on your VM was directed to look in a